 A study of computer architecture at the register level.
-Management of the processor, memory, peripheral devices, and information.
+Management of the processor, memory, peripheral devices and information.
 Interrelationships of architecture and operating systems.
 Performance evaluation.
 Exposure to system manager responsibilities in UNIX and Windows.
-Prerequisite: courses listed below or Prerequisite(s):CSCI 226, CSCI 236
+Liberal Arts.

+Prerequisite(s): CSCI 226 and CSCI 236 or permission